irreg/native_tool_call_adapter/README.md

 - TOOL_CALL_ADAPTER_HOST: (default: 0.0.0.0) URL hosting this application
 - TOOL_CALL_ADAPTER_PORT: (default: 8000) Port hosting this application
 - MESSAGE_DUMP_PATH: (default: null) Dumps the message actually sent to the LLM to the specified path, allowing you to verify the converted content
+- TOOL_DUMP_PATH: (default: null) Dumps the list of tool definitions actually sent to the LLM to the specified path, allowing you to verify the converted content.
+- DISABLE_STRICT_SCHEMAS: (default: null) Disables the feature that prevents tool calls that don't match the tool definition.
+    Tool calls may become unstable with tools that have overly complex definitions.
+If you encounter such issues, set this to 1 to disable it.
+- FORCE_TOOL_CALLING: (default: null) Forces the system to always call at least one tool.
+    In llama.cpp, enabling this may disable reasoning (likely a llama.cpp bug), so it is disabled by default.
+    If no issues occur or reasoning is unnecessary, set it to 1 to enable.
+This can reduce tool call failures in cline/Roo-Code.

 ### setting.yaml
 You can define additional replacement rules using regular expressions in setting.yaml.